creator-it/Scripts/README.md

-# ansible
+# Scripts
-this repo wii cover all information of windows automation with ansible.
+this repo wii cover all information of windows automation in ps1, python, ansible ext...